bernie-skipole/indi/README.md

 ### Security

+Only open MQTT communications is defined in this package, security and authentication is not considered.
-Transmission between servers could pass over an encrypted VPN, but only open MQTT communications is defined in this package.
+Transmission between servers could pass over an encrypted VPN.
+One method is suggested in the github wiki.